Deltares/Wflow.jl/docs/src/user_guide/install.md

 pre-compiled first, to allow faster loading on subsequent uses.
 No error messages should appear, indicating that you have now successfully installed wflow.

-Before ending this section, we still want to recommend a few tools that can make using and developing Julia code easier.
+Before ending this section, we want to recommend a few tools that can make using and developing Julia code easier.

 !!! tip